 Cystinuria was originally classified according to urinary excretion of cystine and dibasic amino acids in obligate carriers.
-In this classification, parents of affected children were assessed as having either normal (Type I), moderate (Type III), or significant (Type II) increases in cystine excretion.
+In this classification, parents of affected children were assessed as having either normal (type I), moderate (type III), or significant (type II) increases in cystine excretion.

 Resorption of other dibasic amino acids (lysine, ornithine, arginine) is also impaired but causes no problems because these amino acids have an alternative transport system separate from that shared with cystine.
 Furthermore, they are more soluble than cystine in urine, and their increased excretion does not result in crystal or stone formation.
 Their absorption (and that of cystine) is also decreased in the small bowel.

 Cystine may appear in the urine as yellow-brown hexagonal crystals, which are diagnostic.
 Excessive cystine in the urine may be detected with the nitroprusside cyanide test.
 Quantitative cystine excretion is typically > 400 mg/day in cystinuria (normal is < 30 mg/day).

 Defective urinary resorption of cystine increases urinary cystine levels, leading to cystine kidney stones and sometimes chronic kidney disease.

 Yellow-brown hexagonal crystals in the urine are pathognomonic; quantitative cystine excretion is typically > 400 mg/day.